jw35/x509-utils/README.md

 Script                | Description
 --------------------- | -----------------------------------------
 display-certificate   | Read PEM-formatted certificate data from the supplied file, or stdin.
-Remove blanks, append/prepend BEGIN/END lines if missing, and lob the result at 'openssl x509' with some helpful formating options display-csr           | Read CSR data from the supplied file, or stdin.
+Remove leading/trailing blanks, append/prepend BEGIN/END lines if missing, and lob the result at 'openssl x509' with some helpful formating options.
+Particularly handy for displaying certificate blocks extracted from Shibboleth configuration files. display-csr           | Read CSR data from the supplied file, or stdin.
 Append/prepend BEGIN/END lines if missing, and lob the result at 'openssl req' with some helpful formatting options get-certificate       | Connect to a remote SSL-capable server and extract its certificate get-chain             | Connect to a remote SSL-capable server and display the chain of certificates that it supplies